brandonblock/craw-rs/README.md

 # Craw: A WebSocket-Based Chat Server

-**Craw** is a WebSocket-based chat server built with [Actix-Web](https://actix.rs/), designed to be a simple, extensible, learning platform for modern WebSocket and chat technologies.
+**Craw** is a WebSocket-based chat server built with [Actix-Web](https://actix.rs/), designed to be a simple, extensible, learning experiment with WebSockets and the Actor model design pattern.
 The project will support a Python CLI client [craw-py-client](github.com/brandonblock/craw-py-client) and a Rust WebAssembly client (future).

 ## Features and Roadmap